caerusjs/caerus/readme.md

 Where `name` is the name of your resource.
 Views should be singular and use `-` for multiple words, e.g. `blog-post`.

+### Generating Resources

+To generate an entity, resolvers, organisms, views, routes and tests for a given resource, run the following command from the root of your project:

+`$ yarn caerus generate resource <name>`

+Where `name` is the name of your resource.
+Views should be singular and use `-` for multiple words, e.g. `blog-post`.

 ## Roadmap

 Road to v1.0.0: